Ask Slashdot: Do You Like Functional Programming?

 .NET went overboard on the OOP, and it leads to these poor abstractions in many cases (I.e. AbstractFooProcessor), which are much better approached with some FPd

 Pure functional code is super easy to reason about, though, especially asynchronous code.
-OOP has its role, but oftentimes you find yourself on loose footing, with its focus on always changing st
+OOP has its role, but oftentimes you find yourself on loose footing, with its focus on always changing state.
+This can be addressed with good practices, which leads you down class hiearchy hell.
+Throwing some FP in the mix gives you (mostly) the best of both worlds.

 Re: (Score:3)

 What is functional programming?
-(Score:3)
+(Score:5, Interesting)

 Wow.
 Really?